 Don’t share bedding or pillows

-Airborne transmission isn’t the only way illnesses can spread.
+Airborne or droplet transmission aren’t the only ways illnesses can spread.

 “While sleeping, a sick person can transfer bacteria or virus onto their sheets through sweating and nasal dripping or saliva,” Johnston says.